petersatsuse/azure-compute-docs/articles/container-instances/aazure-container-instancessupport-policy.md

 ms.topic: conceptual
 ms.date: 04/16/2025
 ---
-# Support Policy for Azure Container Instances
+# Support policy for Azure Container Instances

 This article describes technical support policies and limitations for **Azure Container Instances (ACI)**.
 It also outlines how Microsoft manages the container runtime and infrastructure, clarifies customer responsibilities, and defines the support boundaries for networking, third-party software, and security or patch management in a serverless container environment.

-## Managed Features in ACI
+## Managed features in ACI

 Azure Container Instances (ACI) provide a simplified, serverless environment for running containers without the need to manage any underlying virtual machines or orchestrators.
 Unlike traditional IaaS-based solutions where users configure compute, networking, and storage resources manually, ACI offers a streamlined experience with minimal infrastructure management.